-Each year TREX hosts a full day seminar on topical technical issues.
+Each year TREX hosts a seminar on topical technical issues.
 The seminar is called "TREX Workshop <YEAR>".
 The last section of the seminar, titled "Tampere Peering Forum", contains lightning talks where participants can e.g. introduce themselves and their peering policies or spark up interesting topics of discussion for the evening.
 The seminar is followed by an evening of networking with top notch experts from various providers and vendors.

 TREX Workshops are free and open to anyone, even if the intended audience is Internet access and hosting providers.
 This has enabled us to attract experts from all over Europe.
 The atmosphere is casual and warm, as is the evening sauna in that finest Finnish tradition of networking events.